houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 ### Cross-Target Deployment with One Codebase

-What truly demonstrates F#'s antifragility is the ability to deploy these BitNet models across the entire computing spectrum—from CPUs to GPUs to specialized ASICs—using a single codebase:
+What truly demonstrates F#'s antifragility is the ability to deploy these BitNet models across the entire computing spectrum, from CPUs to GPUs to specialized ASICs, using a single codebase:

 ```fsharp
 // CPU resource configuration